fbsamples/messenger-platform-samples/handover_protocol/README.md

 4. Run `npm install` in the repo directory
 5. Run `node index.js` to start the webhook
+6. Configure the webhook in your Facebook app settings
+7. Subscribe the Facebook app to receive webhook events for your Page

 ## Using the bot